 Doing business in today's Thailand and ASEAN (November 2016)

-Kasemsit Pathomsak spoke to an engaged group of the Northeastern community about international business in related to Thialnd/ASEAN.
+Kasemsit Pathomsak spoke to an engaged group of the Northeastern community about international business in relation to Thailand/ASEAN.
 Pathomsak is the President and Chief Executive of Merchant Partners Securities Ltd., a SEC licensed securities company in Thailand.